DimitarKum/TabletMonitor/README.md

 5) SQL Query 4: Uses a FULL JOIN (Completed By Leul)
 2 Point

-6) SQL Query 5: Uses nested queries with any of the set operations UNION, EXCEPT, or INTERSECT 2 Point
+6) SQL Query 5: Uses nested queries with any of the set operations UNION, EXCEPT, or INTERSECT (Dimitar) 2 Point